markpro-code/vite-plugin-class-context-binding/README.md

 # vite-plugin-class-context-binding

-this is a vite plugin to bind class context to the component.
+this is a vite plugin to bind class member context.

 ## Motivation